suffolklibraries/lgc/content/collections/events/global-village-stage-1.md

     content:
       -
         type: text
-        text: 'The Ipswich Jazz Festival Stage has a full line-up of amazing talent including a Mercury nominated, British jazz super-group, Dinosaur, playing the compositions of multi-award winning composer Laura Jurd.
-Andrea Vicari’s Jazz Ambassadors will be bringing a celebration of women in jazz with music from an all-female group featuring some of the outstanding players on the UK jazz scene. '
+        text: 'The Global Village Stage will be hosting a fantastic line-up of local talent from the Ipswich Reggae Choir to Khushi, a young emerging artist in Ipswich who performs a fusion of western and traditional Indian dance forms.
+The Roma Youth Choir will showcase a celebration of culture and community in the Roma tradition with faith based music that encourages young people to nurture their heritage and musical tradition.'
   -
     type: paragraph
     content: